01

 The logic is built around three waves:

-• Wave 1 — Stop the drain.
-Before anything else can work, the sources actively depleting the system must be addressed: the gut leak feeding LPS into circulation, the inflammatory enzymes consuming NAD⁺ faster than it can be restored, and the oxidative burden overwhelming the antioxidant systems.
-Adding repair interventions into an unaddressed drain is like filling a bucket with holes.
+• Wave 1 — Reduce the burden.
+Before anything else can work, the upstream inflammatory and oxidative drivers must be reduced: the gut barrier leak feeding LPS into circulation, the NF-κB-driven cytokine environment suppressing CREB and driving IDO1, and the oxidative load overwhelming the antioxidant systems.
+Adding plasticity-supporting interventions while the inflammatory driver is still fully active does not work.

-• Wave 3 — Support the architecture.
-Only when inflammatory load is reduced and the plasticity pathway is reopened can synaptic remodeling meaningfully occur.
-The compounds that support synaptogenesis, hevin/SPARC rebalancing, and CREB/BDNF restoration belong in this wave — not before it.
+• Wave 3 — Rebuild plasticity.
+Only when inflammatory load is reduced and the SST-14 interneuron infrastructure is being restored can synaptic remodeling meaningfully occur.
+The interventions that support A1-to-A2 astrocyte shift (microglial calming, fisetin, butyrate), hevin/SPARC rebalancing, and BDNF restoration belong in this wave — not before it.
+For State 3 patients, MSC trophic restoration belongs here.

 The critical lesson from the cascade is about sequence.
 Pushing plasticity before the inflammatory environment is addressed is like renovating a building while the roof is still leaking.
 It does not mean healing is impossible — it means the order matters as much as the intervention itself.